lingnand/VIMonad/README.md

     * `M-b`: input `vb ` in the prompt and enter [vimb][vimb] completion environment
     * `M-k`: input `tk ` in the prompt and enter [task][task] completion environment

+#### Search prompt

+Search windows by register/title/workspace name in the current X session

+* `M-/`: search windows and navigate to the selected one
+* `M-?`: search windows and bring the selected one to the current workspace

 ## Disclaimer

 I've put a lot of effort into VIMonad over the years, but there is no guarantee that it will work on your system.
 More specifically: